plai-group/jobs/README.md

 ## Mailing list(s) manager

 Maintains the plai-list internal mailing list as well as the plai-list external mailing list(s) PacNW/Vancouver and world.
 Ocasionally drafts letters to the world list with plai-group related information.
+Post on group and PI twitter feeds.

 ## PLAI group webmaster